 No matter the challenge, Asheville Academy is here to help, and in most cases, has a proven track record of helping students with this challenge succeed in school.

 No, and oftentimes we can faciliate credit recovery for those that may fall behind.
 Often, students that struggle in traditional academic environments thrive within our smaller, more personalized classroom setting.
 In addition, we have qualified teachers who are dedicated to seeing each child under their care succeed and our academic program, Timbersong Academy, accredited by AdvancED.

 Absolutely.
-We provide rolling enrollment for new students year-round and will work directly with your child’s home school to make the transition into this new academic environment as smooth as possible.
+We provide rolling admissions for new students year round and will work directly with your child’s home school to make the transition as smooth as possible.

 No, all of our core classes are taught by direct-instruction by qualified teachers.
-We have a fully accredited school onsite with licensed teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.
+We have a fully accredited school onsite with qualified, content teachers offering an intimate, personalized academic environment where your child can receive the attention they need to succeed.
 This is all traditional classroom work with qualified teachers in small, personalized academic environment.

-As an accredited institution with teacher-led classes (not packet work), we focus on middle school academic standards.
+As an accredited institution with teacher-led classes (not packet work), we focus on 6th-9th grade academic standards.
 For those requiring advanced work, we utilize the independent study periods for honors curriculum while still maintaining a student’s overall focus on making the emotional and behavioral changes that brought the student to us.

 Students are in a full day of classes Monday through Thursday from 9 am – 4 pm.
-Fridays are reserved for personal growth curriculum which is service work and community involvement efforts.
-We have licensed teachers delivering curriculum approved by AdvancEd.
+Fridays are reserved for electives, personal growth curriculum, and community service projects.
+We have qualified teachers delivering curriculum approved by AdvancED.